sentriz/reboodt/README.md

 -----------
 note: `[]` denotes optional arguments

-    ".calc 1 + 2"       ... returns "3"
+    ".8 question"       ... ask a magic 8 ball a question ".calc 1 + 2"       ... returns "3"
     ".fmu user"         ... returns info on a last.fm user ".google query"     ... search google for a query